unipartdigital/workflows_engine/docs/source/primitives.rst

 Validators
 ##########

-Check the truth-y-ness of a condition, this is used in a verity of ways through out workflows:
+Check the truth-y-ness of a condition, this is used in a variety of ways throughout workflows:

-* checking field inputs are acceptable
+* checking field inputs are valid
 * conditions in a :ref:`condition task <condition_task>` or :ref:`while loop <while_loop_task>`
-* all :ref:`tasks <task_objects>` and :ref:`components <component_objects>` have optional preconditions which decide if a task is run or a component is displayed
+* all :ref:`tasks <task_objects>` and :ref:`components <component_objects>` have optional preconditions, the evaluation of which decide if a task is run or a component is displayed

-When defining a validator there must be a function to be evaluated in the client this represented by the string in the ``type`` attribute.
+When defining a validator there must be a function to be evaluated in the client, this is represented by the string in the ``type`` attribute.
 For field validation ``value_key`` is ignored.
-For other ``validator_value`` is a raw comparison value passed to the validator whereas ``validator_key`` is a jsonpath to look up the comparison value in the context.
-The ``valid_when`` flag allows you to switch the truth-y-ness of the comparison (think a not operator).
+For others ``validator_value`` is a raw comparison value passed to the validator, whereas ``validator_key`` is a jsonpath used to lookup the comparison value in the context.
+The ``valid_when`` flag allows you to switch the truth-y-ness of the comparison, i.e. whether it's valid when true or when false.

 Schema
 ******